jackjohn7/autobahn/README.md

 No nonsense.
 Just a sleek UI, with features enabling a great degree of customization to perfectly match your team's workflow.

+# Immediate Todos

+There's a lot to do, so I'm keeping a list here.
+As things are completed, I'll be removing them from here.
+If others begin working on this project, I'll move to using the issues tab.
+While it's just me, using issues would be unnecessary friction.

+- Design database schema
+- PostgreSQL docker init script
+- Custom .env validation
+  - Base URL
+  - Connection info
+- Use DnDKit to create status (Lane) components for dragging stories
+- Use NextAuth to authenticate with GitHub, GitLab, and Google

 # Planned features

 Autobahn is a very early WIP.
 These are the planned features.

 ## Integrations